2.1 Material accounting policies

 Variable consideration

 If the consideration in a contract includes a variable amount, the Company estimates the amount of consideration to which it will be entitled in exchange for transferring the goods to the customer.
-The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
+The variable consideration is estimated at contract inception and is recognised to the extent that it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
 Some contracts provide customers with a right of return the goods within a specified period.
 The Company also provides retrospective volume rebates to certain customers once the quantity of goods purchased during the period exceeds the threshold specified in the contract.
 The rights of return and volume rebates give rise to variable consideration.

 The Company uses the expected value method to estimate the variable consideration given the large number of contracts that have similar characteristics.
 The Company then applies the requirements on constraining estimates of variable consideration in order to determine the amount of variable consideration that can be included in the transaction price.
 A refund liability is recognized for the goods that are expected to be returned (i.e., the amount not included in the transaction price).